 This native orchid has upright yellow-green to purplish stems from 2 to 8 inches tall.
-The underground portion is swollen and bulb-like.
-Leaves are reduced to inconspicuous scale-like bracts tightly clasping the stem (A).
-From 2-20 flowers occur in a raceme on the upper stem, the inconspicuous flowers and larger, more obvious capsules dangling from the ends of short stems (A,C).
+Leaves are reduced to inconspicuous scale-like bracts tightly clasping the stem (B).
+From 2-20 flowers occur in a raceme on the upper stem, the inconspicuous flowers and larger more obvious capsules dangling from the ends of short stalks (A,E,F).
 The tiny flowers less than 1/4 inch long often do not open (cleistogamous) and are believed to be self-pollinated.
-Those which do open (chasmagomous) consist of a brownish to purplish upper hood-like structure and a broad, white lower lip with wrinkled, purplish edges and purple spots (B).
-The upper hood-like portion consists of the closely approximated, but unfused, sepals and 2 lateral petals.
+Those which do open (chasmagomous) consist of a brownish to purplish upper hood-like structure and a broad, white lower lip with wrinkled, purplish edges and purple spots (C,D).
+The upper hood-like portion consists of the closely approximated, but unfused sepals and 2 lateral petals.
 The lower lip represents the modified central petal.
-At the base of the flower is a dangling yellowish-green, oval, strongly ribbed capsule.
+The ovary at the base of the flower develops into a dangling yellowish-green, oval, strongly ribbed capsule (D).

-Upland woods.
-Rare and irregular at both Fontenelle Forest and Neale Woods.
-The single stem (Photo A) is the only plant the authors have encountered at Neale Woods since we began this project in 2002.
-Photos C and D were taken in Fontenelle Forest in 1982, its last known occurrence in that location.
-Flowering occurs in late August and September.
+Rare and irregular in upland woods at both Fontenelle Forest and Neale Woods, particularly in areas undergoing early transition to woodlands.
+Flowering occurs from August to October.
 Plants are known to skip a year or more between flowering and do not appear above ground in those years.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.